skkafawi/Eniac-discounts-data-cleaning-/README.md

 # Eniac-discounts-data-cleaning-
-cleaning the data of Eniacs and doing and analysis about the discounts and revenue of Eniac pproducts
+cleaning the data of Eniacs and doing analysis about the discounts and revenue of Eniac pproducts